Saidyz/Sensor-Fault-Tolerant-Control-of-DC-DC-Converters-in-DC-Microgrids/README.md

 ## 📈 Notes on Results

 - The simulation results shown here are **more accurate than the real-time (OPAL-RT) results**, due to numerical solver precision and idealized computational speed.
-- However, real-time performance is consistent and robust within hardware constraints.

 ---